Understanding North Carolina's Income Tax System

 - Planning benefits: Easier to estimate taxes and plan for deductions

-This flat rate system means whether you earn $30,000 or $300,000 annually, you'll pay 4.25% of your North Carolina taxable income in state taxes.
+This flat rate system means whether you earn $30,000 or $300,000 annually, you'll pay 4.25% of your North Carolina taxable income in state taxes (for tax year 2025).
 However, the calculation isn't simply gross income times 4.25% – there are deductions, exemptions, and special rules that affect your final tax liability.
 To see how this impacts your take-home pay, use our NC Net Pay Calculator.

 How North Carolina Income Tax is Calculated